MASTER OF FINE ARTS

 Applicants to the MFA in Fine Arts must follow the graduate application process, including submitting a required portfolio.
 You aren't required to submit GRE test scores.
 While you also aren't required to have a BA, BFA, or BS with a major related to studio art, it is recommended.
 A strong portfolio and statement can be combined with an academic background in another area.
 As with all graduate programs, you must have completed an undergraduate degree.

 The Program has a number of support packages that it offers to select students.
 Assistantships and fellowships are both awarded on merit.

 500 17th Street, NW

-Director of Graduate Studies; Graduate Advisor for students pursuing an MFA in Fine Arts
+Director of Graduate Studies; Graduate Faculty Advisor for students pursuing an MFA in Fine Arts